 There is significant geographic convergence in the regions with the vulnerable communities that suffer acute water scarcity, environmental degradation, and exposure to disaster risks.
 The project will therefore explore opportunities to promote area-based programming, which are geographically based, multi-sectoral, participatory ways of responding to the needs of the vulnerable populations.
 The implementation of the project will align local development plans and priorities and forge collaboration with the ongoing projects and initiatives at the local level.
 The purpose will be to promote synergy and integration in the way results will be delivered to the community level.
 The technical advisory group is expected to review geographic targeting under the three components and suggest indicators or develop criteria to promote synergy and results integration.

 Apart from the component-specific partnerships and stakeholders' engagement as explained in subsequent sections, the project will continue to seek opportunities to expand and deepen collaborations and synergy with the ongoing UNDP projects in various portfolios.
 Building resilience of the vulnerable communities deals with interlinked challenges that escalate due to lack of policies, land tenure, and rights, lack of coordination, and poor governance.
-Close coordination and strategic alliance with other projects under various portfolios, particularly IWRM, NAPS, ERID (gender empowerment project), JPLG, RFES, Rule of Law and Security, will be critical success factors for effective implementation of the activities.
+Close coordination and strategic alliance with other projects under various portfolios, particularly IWRM, NAPS, ERID (gender empowerment project), JPLG, REFS, Rule of Law and Security, will be critical success factors for effective implementation of the activities.
 As elaborated in the section on results and partnerships, the project will collaborate with OCHA, UNEP, UNICEF, UNDRR, UNOSAT and WFP to implement activities in the three components and promote an UN-wide approach to implementation in Somalia.

 In addition to the above, the project is also expected to promote an integrated approach that can potentially break the institutional siloes and acquire dividends from implementing some targeted activities which may include: